chilikasha/tinytools/docs/index.md

 title: Intro
 ---

-# Welcome to Tiny tools
+# Welcome to 'Tiny tools'

 A collection of fast, minimalist, single-purpose apps and tools which are designed to be lightweight, simple but still incredibly useful to solve everyday problems and tasks.
 An app will likely be listed here if it's:
 - native, fast and lightweight